John Donne's early poems focus on secular topics, while his Holy Sonnets enlighten and enliven the beautiful tradition

 Introduction and Text of "The Flea"

-The speaker in Donne's "The Flea" uses a twisted kind of reasoning, claiming that the blood of the courting pair is mingling in the flea's body and, therefore, their engaging in sex cannot be considered "a sin, nor shame" and not loss of virginity.
+The speaker in John Donne's "The Flea" employs a twisted kind of reasoning, claiming that the blood of the courting pair is mingling in the flea's body and, therefore, their engaging in sex cannot be considered "a sin, nor shame" nor loss of virginity.

 This speaker is dramatizing his crooked notion that if they had intercourse, they would also cause bodily fluids to "mingle" which would be less than the mingling of blood in the flea.
 The speaker wants to girl to accept his logic that they have essentially already engaged in coitus by allowing the flea to conjoin their blood.

 (Please note: The spelling, "rhyme," was introduced into English by Dr. Samuel Johnson through an etymological error.
 For my explanation for using only the original form, please see "Rime vs Rhyme: An Unfortunate Error.")